Configuration Options

 VERSION latest The image version/tag to use

-DONT_CHECK If set, don’t check for updated zwift.sh
+DONT_CHECK 0 If set to 1, don’t check for updated zwift.sh

-DONT_PULL If set, don’t pull for new image version
+DONT_PULL 0 If set to 1, don’t pull for new image version (implies DONT_CLEAN)

-DRYRUN If set, print the full container run command and exit
+DRYRUN 0 If set to 1, print the full container run command and exit

-INTERACTIVE If set, force -it and use --entrypoint bash for debugging
+INTERACTIVE 0 If set to 1, force -it and use --entrypoint bash for debugging

 CONTAINER_TOOL Defaults to podman if installed, else docker